“Drumhead Trial”. An intelligence researcher is accused of incompetence when investigative journalists outsmart him.

 Commentary: Intelligence research failings in agencies

 There are many things that can go wrong with intelligence research, intelligence analysis, and the communication to the customers (politicians).
-Many are relatively small, on a planetary scale, but others are dramatic.
+Some are dramatic.

 Saddam Hussein’s missing weapons of mass destruction is a dramatic example.
 A more distant one was the ambiguous warning given to Margaret Thatcher before the invasion of the Falkland Islands (Malvinas).
 If the warning from the Joint Intelligence Committee had not been misinterpreted in Whitehall, it’s possible that war could have been avoided.
 (See p2 of How Spies Think, by David Omand.
 Penguin Viking. https://www.penguin.co.uk/books/312/312746/how-spies-think/9780241385180.html )